Router Optimization

 Pro Tip: Go mesh if your home has more than 2,000 sq ft or if walls are thick like a medieval castle.

-Finally, if you’ve tested your wiring, repositioned your router, ruled out those sneaky bandwidth hogs—and you’re still getting nowhere—it’s time to call your ISP.
-Be specific.
-Mention exact devices, speeds, and that you’ve optimized your hardware.
-They’ll take you more seriously if you sound like you’ve done your homework (because you have).
+Finally, if you’ve tested your wiring, repositioned your router, ruled out those sneaky bandwidth hogs, and you’re still getting nowhere, call your ISP.
+Be specific about it.
+Mention exact devices.
+Mention the speeds you’re actually seeing.
+Tell them you’ve optimized your hardware.
+They’ll take you more seriously if you sound like you’ve done your homework.
+Because you have.

 Don’t forget: sometimes it’s a $20 cable standing between you and true internet speed optimization.